michelcrypt4d4mus/pdfalyzer/README.md

 You might be able to easily fix your problem by adding the Adobe object's reference key to the appropriate list.

+Alternatively, please open [a GitHub issue](https://github.com/michelcrypt4d4mus/pdfalyzer/issues) with the compressed (`.zip`, `.gz`, whatever) PDF that is causing the problem attached and I'll take a look when I can.
+I will _not_ take a look at any uncompressed PDFs due to the security risks, so make sure you zip it before you ship it.

 # Example Output